 Misaligned wheels

 This is the most common issue to happen after hitting a pothole.
 If this is the case, it’s important get your wheels assessed as soon as possible as misaligned wheels can lead to uneven tyre wear and poor fuel consumption.
+At Halfords, we offer both two and four wheel alignment – simply book your appointment online at a day and time to suit you.

 Damage to steering and suspension components.